funkonaut/funkonaut.github.io/_posts/1114-01-02-cls-copy-move.md

 <br><br><br>

 ## Lesson Overview
 Now that you under stand some basic navigational concepts in the powershell we will now cover the basics of data manipulation using powershell commands, namely making folders, moving files and folders, renaming files and folders, copying files and folders, and deleting files and folders.
+Just a reminder any time you see a command you should have a Power Shell open and should be typing it into the Power Shell!

 ### Copying, Moving, Creating, and Removing Files and Folders
 Use commands like `mv`, `cp`, `mkdir`, `rm`, and `rmdir` to manipulate files and folders.
 Be cautious when using these commands, as they can delete data permanently.
 For instance try out the following: